 - 1/2 teaspoon smoked paprika

 - 8 ounces shredded Monterey Jack cheese (about 2 cups)*

 - 1 cup sour cream*

-- Place garlic clove in the bowl of a food processor.
-Pulse until minced.
+- Pulse garlic clove in a food processor until minced.

 - Add tomatoes, lime juice, and salt to jalapenos.
 Pulse until tomatoes are finely chopped.